 Unfortunately, companies found deep-sea mining too difficult.
 The prices for these metals weren't high enough to justify further development, so undersea exploration came to a standstill.

 The current boom in precious and base metals provides the right incentive to renew undersea mining efforts.
 Prices over the last few years have skyrocketed.
 Most of the metals found in massive sulfur ore deposits have experienced considerable gains:

-The two mining companies stepping up to the plate are Nautilus Minerals and Neptune Minerals.
+The underwater mining companies that are leading the field are Nautilus Minerals and Neptune Minerals.
 Both are currently pursuing exploration programs offshore to determine the viability of commercially mining the sea floor.